la2050/archive/_organizations/insightla.md

     - 'http://maker.good.is/myla2050/projects/MindfulLA.html'
   year_submitted:
     - '2013'
-title: InsightLA
-extrapolated_project_ids:
+original_project_ids:
   - '3102156'
-project_titles_from_extrapolated_project_ids:
-  - LA the capital of mindfulness in 2050
 original_project_titles:
   - 'LA, the capital of mindfulness in 2050'
-original_project_ids:
+extrapolated_project_ids:
   - '3102156'
-youtube_video_identifier: lLS50WusJa4
+extrapolated_project_titles:
+  - LA the capital of mindfulness in 2050

 ---